 Genting Highlands – City on clouds

 Welcome to the Las Vegas of Malaysia!
-Situated on the main ridge of the granite mountains forming the Malay peninsula’s north-south backbone, Genting highlands is the premier hill station of Malaysia.
-Renowned for its lavish and luxurious lifestyle, this breezy resort-town has plenty of casinos, night-clubs, restaurants, tourist hotels, including a first-world hotel, which has earned Genting Highlands its nickname ‘City of Entertainment’.
+Situated on the main ridge of the granite mountains forming the Malay peninsula’s north-south backbone, Genting highlands is the premier hill station of Malaysia and a serious contender to be included in your Malaysia itinerary.
+Renowned for its lavish and luxurious lifestyle, this breezy resort-town has plenty of casinos, nightclubs, restaurants, tourist hotels, including a first-world hotel, which has earned Genting Highlands its nickname ‘City of Entertainment’.
 The prominent attractions of Genting highlands are Awana Skyway, Chin Swee Cave Temples, Butterfly Wonderland, Genting Strawberry Leisure Farm, Kuala Gandah Elephant Conservation Centre, and World of Phalaenopsis Orchid Farm.

 Enjoyed the article?
 You might be also interested in: